gAmUssA/unit-7-homework/README.md

 5. The AngularJS app displays the Bid status top bid and top bidder on the Product page.
 * Implement missing methods marked with TODO (getJsonObject() with javax.json API)

-AngularJS app specific steps:
-1. Make sure you use RESTful API URL valid for your environment in app.ts file while configuring RestangularProvider.
-2. ProductController sends HTTP POST request to the place bid endpoint and expects updated version of the ProductModel.
-It uses received product to update UI bindings.
-If your logic differs from this one, make sure you update ProductController’s placeBid() method accordingly.
-3. If you implement WebSockets API, there is a dedicated BidService on the client side.
-To use it uncomment bidService invocation in ProductController’s placeBid() method and remove Restangular HTTP call.
-4. Make sure you use URL valid for your environment inside BidService.ts file.

-This app has two parts: JS and Java.
-The simplest way to deploy:
-1. For JS part:
-- Run “grunt build:dist”
-- Manually copy the content from dist dir to the document root of your server.
-2. For Java part:
-- Create the war file with Gradle and deploy it under WildFly

-If you prefer to automate the first step too, add the npm/Grunt tasks to the Gradle’s build script, for
-example:
 ```java
 task npmInstall(type: Exec) {
 inputs.files "package.json", "bower.json"